Jack12816/greppy/docs/guide/99_glossary.md

 ## Master-Crashs

-Master crashs got the highest priority and need an immediately operation by an human.
+Master crashs got the highest priority and need an immediate operation by a human.
-They lead to a breakdown of whole cluster slaves and/or application contexts.
+They cause a breakdown of whole cluster slaves and/or application contexts.
 So your application or parts of it won't work anymore.
-A master crash should in normal production cases never occur, because the master implementation is rock-solid and well tested.
+A master crash should never occur in normal production cases, because the master implementation is rock-solid and well tested.
+If such an error occurs though, you need to restart the master.
-If such an error occurs though you need to restart the master.
 This step could be automated by a watchdog solution with a cronjob daemon.

 ## Middleware